timescale/docs/timescaledb/how-to-guides/backup-and-restore/timescaledb-backup.md

    version that you will update to.
 For instance, if your dump is from TimescaleDB 1.6.2 and the latest version is TimescaleDB 1.7.4, you need the .so from 1.6.2 available to restore to, and then it will update to 1.7.4 following the restore.
 Our default packages include several older versions to enable updates.

+[pg-dump-restore]: /how-to-guides/backup-and-restore/pg-dump-and-restore